 - Open your Settings app.
 If you have an Android device, tap Connections.
 If you have an iOS device, tap Bluetooth.
 Switch Bluetooth off and then on again.

-- If your Sleeptracker-AI® system came pre-installed in a Smart Base, you can unplug the power to your base to turn off the processor.
+- If your Sleeptracker-AI® system came pre-installed with an adjustable base, you can unplug the power to your base to turn off the processor.

-- D) Plug-in the power to your processor and wait for the status light to start flashing green or orange consistently.
+- D) Plug-in the power to your processor and wait one or two minutes for the processor's status light to stabilize.

-- E) Try the setup process once again.
+- E) Try the setup process once again (Menu > Pair Smart Bed).

 - If you're using a network-wide VPN on your Wi-Fi router or gateway, or a security app on your mobile device, disable it and then try connecting once again.